pr1ntf/iohyve/README.md

     iohyve getall bsdguest

-Take a snapshot of a guest:
+Do cool ZFS stuff to a guest:
 ````
+#Take a snapshot of a guest.
 iohyve snap bsdguest@beforeupdate  #take snapshot
 iohyve snaplist                    #list snapshots
 iohyve roll bsdguest@beforeupdate  #rollback to snapshot

+# Make an independent clone of a guest
+# This is not a zfs clone, but a true copy of a dataset
+iohyve clone bsdguest dolly	   #make a clone of bsdguest to dolly
 ````
 **FreeBSD Guests**